7 Web Design Trends for 2022

 2. Emotional safety

 It’s been quite a wild ride over the last year or two with pandemics, quarantines, politics, and life in general.
-Look for websites to offer a glimpse of respite, incorporating images and photos of family, travel, nature, and balance in life–even if it’s just aspirational.
+For a second web design trend, look for websites to offer a glimpse of respite, incorporating images and photos of family, travel, nature, and balance in life–even if it’s just aspirational.
 We can expect to see aesthetics that evoke calming, organic, genuine, caring, and similar tones, as well as imagery and language that lean towards a human connection and supportive, empathetic values.
 Sounds nice, right?

 Example: Smoke Rise Design Builders – smokerisebuilders.com